mackerelio/mkr/README.md

 ]
 ```

-`mkr hosts` command has '-f' option to format the output.
+The `mkr hosts` command has an '-f' option to format the output.

 ```
 mkr hosts -f '{{range .}}{{if (len .Interfaces)}}{{(index .Interfaces 0).IPAddress}}{{end}}{{"\t"}}{{.Name}}{{"\n"}}{{end}}'